Obon is a Buddhist observance that was originally observed in Mahayana Buddhist countries, including China, Korea, Japan, and Vietnam.

 Obon Festival and Bon Odori

 In Japan, Obon has been held since 657 CE.
 It is observed in July or August.
 A commonly held belief among people in Japan is that the disembodied spirits of the dead return to visit at this time of year.
 This belief is not supported by Jodo Shin Buddhists, who consider such a belief to be an unfounded superstition.

-Most Japanese-American Buddhists belong to the Jodo Shinshu school (including the sangha of West LA Buddhist Temple), so it is important to understand the history and significance of our Obon Festival.
+Most Japanese-American Buddhists belong to the Jodo Shinshu school, so it is important to understand the history and significance of our Obon Festival.
 It is not, as some mistakenly believe, to welcome back the spirits of the dead.
 Instead, it is a time of gratitude, giving, and joy in the Truth of Life.
 Hence, it is also known as Kangi-e, or the Gathering of Joy.